Azure/Azure-Sentinel/Playbooks/Incident-Status-Sync-To-WDATP/readme.md

 **Description**

-This playbook is only applicable in following scenario:
+This playbook is applicable in following scenario:
 - MDATP connector is enabled in Azure sentinel
 - An analytic rule is configred to log incidenets in sentinel based on received information from MDATP

-In the mentioned scenario when an incident status changes for example when an incident get closed or re-opened, the incident status doesn't get propagated and reflected in MDATP.
+In this scenario when an incident status changes for example when an incident gets closed or re-opened, the incident status doesn't get propagated and reflected in MDATP.

 This playbook represents an example of how to keep incident status in sync between sentinel and MDATP.